-Belgium is a federal state, consisting of three Communities (the Flemish Community, the French Community and the German-Speaking Community) and three Regions (the Flemish Region, the Walloon Region and the Brussels Capital Region).
-There is no hierarchy between the federal, the Community and the Regional levels.
+Belgium is a federal state, consisting of 3 Communities (the Flemish Community, the French Community and the German-Speaking Community) and 3 Regions (the Flemish Region, the Walloon Region

 This division into three Communities and three Regions is a unique characteristic of Belgian federalism.
-Both types of entity have their own exclusive competences.
+Both types of entities have their own exclusive competencies.
 Their territories overlap geographically, since in fact they correspond to different combinations of Belgium's four linguistic areas (the Dutch language area, the French language area, the German language area and the French-Dutch bilingual area).